Table of contents

 }

-This adds two NPCs to the map – the walrus (Walrus class) and the dinosaur (Dinosaur class).
+This adds three NPCs to the map – the walrus (Walrus class), the dinosaur (Dinosaur class), and the bug (Bug class).
 The getMapTile Map method is used to make it easier to place the NPC on a specific tile index in the map by getting the tile at that index’s location.
 The other setters, like setExistenceFlag and setInteractScript are map entity attributes that can be used to make the NPCs behave a specific way, and are covered in more detail in both the scripts and NPCs pages.